aanastasiou/dgtools/doc/source/hud.rst

 You might think that this is complicated but it is really worth the effort when you consider that on this operating system, you can obtain information about every single part of its functionality.

-More on this later
+So, let's use this program to display the percentage of charge in a laptop's battery.

 Putting it all together
 -----------------------

-Now, let's use this program to display the percentage of charge in a laptop's battery.

-On Linux, you can get this figure via `upower <https://upower.freedesktop.org/>`_ which is the power management software layer.
+On Linux, you can get this figure via `upower <https://en.wikipedia.org/wiki/UPower>`_ which is the power management software layer.

 To obtain the exact "tag" of your battery power source, first run a: